 - Studley Castle - This walk visits the 19th century Studley Castle in Warwickshire

 Head to the excellent The Moat House Inn for some refreshments after your walk.
 The pub has a lovely large garden area where you can even hire a teepee.
 It's a lovely place to relax on a warm summer day.
 The menu is also very good and there's nice cosy fires indoors for colder days.
 You can find the pub on Birmingham Rd with a postcode of B49 5QF for sat navs.

 Further Information and Other Local Ideas

-Head just a mile sout west of the woods and you could visit Ragley Hall.
+Head just a mile south west of the woods and you could visit Ragley Hall.
 The fine stately home dates from the 17th century and is surrounded by attractive parklands and gardens.
 The hall is not open a daily basis but often has open days which provide an opportunity to explore the estate.
-For example the Snowdrop walk in the winter months allows you to explore the 26 acres of formal gardens and see the multitude of snow drop varieties.
+For example the Snowdrop walk in the winter months allows you to explore the 26 acres of formal gardens and see the multitude of snowdrop varieties.

 Just a few miles to the south there's the lovely riverside village of Bidford on Avon to visit.
 The Saxon settlement includes a Grade I listed bridge dating from the early 15th century and Big Meadow, a 26 acre recreational park next to the river.

 To the west is the village of Inkberrow.
 It's a worthy place to visit with a picturesque village green, a historic church and a fine local pub.
 The settlement is also notable as the model for Ambridge, the setting of BBC Radio 4's long-running series The Archers.